-Though our focus has been on proteins with decreased abundance, it is worth noting that loss of bS21-2 increases translation from the 5´ UTR of many genes.
-For instance, protein production from the tul4 5´ UTR is higher in the bS21-2 mutant than in wild-type cells (Chapter 3, Figure 1B, 2B, 2C).
-We suspect that the balance of which transcripts are preferentially translated shifts when bS21-2 is absent, because the relative number of available ribosomes increases if they aren’t being soaked up by the many bS21-2-respnsive transcripts.
-Many of the proteins that are more abundant in bS21-2-mutant cells, shown on the top half of Chapter 2 Figure 2, may be indirectly impacted by bS21-2 due to this shifting balance of ribosomes.
-This hypothesis is not completely understood and would require validation.
-One way to approach this would be to produce high levels of bS21-2 in the cell and use GFP assays to see if production of tul4 goes down.
+Though our focus has been on proteins with decreased abundance, it is worth noting that loss of bS21-2 results in increased translation of some genes in a 5´ UTR-dependent manner.
+For instance, protein production from mRNAs with the tul4 5´ UTR is slightly but significantly higher in the bS21-2 mutant than in wild-type cells (Chapter 3, Figure 1B, 2B, 2C).
+We hypothesize that the loss of bS21-2-mediated preferential translation initiation for certain transcripts allows ribosomes to initiate on transcripts less favored by bS21-2-containing ribosomes more frequently.
+This shift would lead to an increase in protein synthesis of genes that are less preferred, or possibly effectively excluded, by bS21-2-containing ribosomes.
+Additionally, it is possible that in cells without bS21-2, ribosomes incorporate either bS21-1 or bS21-3 more frequently and these two bS21 homologs positively influence translation initiation for specific transcripts.
+Thus, we hypothesize that many of the proteins that are more abundant in bS21-2-mutant cells (top half of Chapter 2, Figure 2) may be indirectly impacted by bS21-2 due to this shifting balance of translation initiation.
+To address this hypothesis, One way to approach this would be to produce high levels of bS21-2 in the cell and use GFP assays to see if production of tul4 goes down.

-Open Question 3: Is bS21-2 sufficient to lead to changes in protein abundance?
+Open Question 3: Does bS21-2 directly promote translation initiation on bS21-2-responsive leader sequences?

 We propose that bS21-2 is impacting translation initiation of specific genes through interaction, directly or indirectly, with the 5´ UTR of these genes.
-To address the question of whether this impact is direct, we would like to utilize an in vitro transcription and translation system.
+To address the question of whether this impact is direct, we could use a commercially-available in vitro protein synthesis system.
 Using purified ribosomes either with or without bS21-2 and DNA encoding the bS21-2-responsive 5´ UTRs under control of a T7 promoter, we can assess protein production of reporters.
-During my PhD work, I attempted to optimize use of the in vitro transcription and translation system, but was limited by the abundance of ribosomes and sensitivity of the output.
-Future research could utilize a more sensitive output: luciferase-based protocols have been used in conjunction with this assay to a higher level of sensitivity than detected with fluorescence outputs (Wood, 2007).
-The lab could also try to increase ribosome concentrations or the fraction of functional ribosomes using new purification strategies, such as modified tandem affinity purifications of high-volume lysates.
+During my PhD work, I piloted use of this in vitro protein synthesis system in the lab, but was limited by the activity of ribosomes purified from F. tularensis and the sensitivity of the output.
+Additional work in the lab has already improved the sensitivity, by using luciferase as a reporter.
+To address ribosome activity, the ribosome concentration could be increased, the current purification protocol could be optimized, or other purification strategies could be used.
 If a difference is detected in the protein production between ribosomes with bS21-2 and those without, it would suggest bS21-2 is sufficient to cause these changes.
-If no difference is detected, the mechanism of action is indirect and there is likely an intermediary protein interacting with the 5´ UTRs of bS21-2-responsive genes.
-To identify the intermediary protein, we may need to revisit the proteomics screen and look for genes with RNA-binding domains that did not reach the significance threshold.
+If no difference is detected, bS21-2 is likely functioning on translation initiation indirectly, raising the possibility that an intermediary protein interacts with the 5´ UTRs of bS21-2-responsive genes to mediate initiation.
+To identify potential intermediary proteins, we may need to revisit the proteomics screen and look for genes with RNA-binding domains that did not reach the significance threshold.